Dental Assistant Course Information:

 Program Objective:

-Upon completion of the course, all students will be able to perform four (4) handed dentistry and take impressions, mount x-rays, seat and dismiss patients, making sure patient is comfortable and give oral care instructions.
+Upon completion of the course, all students will be able to perform infection control techniques, chairside assisting skills, the ability to take impressions, x-rays, and give oral care instructions.

 Occupational Objective:

 The graduate will have acquired the skills and experience to obtain an entry-level position in the field of dental assisting.
-Prospective students are required to have a high school diploma or GED equivalent.
+Prospective students are required to have a high school diploma or GED equivalent, and be at least 18 years old.

-Course is Pass/Fail only; no letter grades will be given.
+There are 3 review quizzes and a final exam.
+A student must receive a 70% on the final examination to pass.
+The extern program is pass/fail (no letter grades are given).
 A student works one-on-one with a trainer and a proficiency packet.
 The student and trainer (instructor) work together until the trainer is confident the student is proficient in needed skills as outlined in the proficiency packet.

 When an unexpected closure occurs due to extraordinary conditions such as inclement weather, students will be notified as soon as possible by phone or text.